 ABRP provides a number of options to improve resilience of a charging plan, such as exploring alternative chargers, and specifying a minimum SOC before charging is triggered, which I’ll explore more fully on my next road trip.
 If these don’t meet my needs, I’ll think further about how to fill the gaps.
 The most resilient plan may look a lot different to the ideal charging plan.
 It’s also possible the charging network could be intentionally designed and managed to improve the resilience of more road trips.

-For now, it’s back to less demanding EV use cases for a while (and more cycling as an alternative to driving too!), and dreaming of the next road trip.
+For now, it’s back to less demanding EV scenarios for a while (and more cycling as an alternative to driving too!), and dreaming of the next road trip.